synthaccess

 If your synthesizer is “one affordance per function”, one of the simplest and most effective ways to add tactile accessibility for Blind / Low Vision users is to label the synthesizer with braille.
 Below, we outline three methods (from simple and inexpensive to somewhat complex) for doing this.

 Braille is a standard tactile writing system invented in 1824 that uses a two column by three row grid of six dots for each character.
 The braille system not only specifies the layout of these dots for each character in the writing system, but also defines the characters’ nominal dot sizing and spacing.
-In other words, there’s no such thing as “jumbo braille” or “mini braille”.
+In other words, there’s no such thing as “winging it” when it comes to your braille size.
 There’s just braille.
+With standard braille fonts, such as David Rakowski’s Braille TTF and Swell Braille, you can set your design software to 24 point and it will be within range.
 There are standard mappings for common writing systems across the world.
 Languages that use logographic writing systems (such as Chinese) will use a phonetic alphabet to create a braille mapping.

-Level 1 braille defines a basic mapping for the alphabet, numbers, and punctuation.
-Level 2 braille has contractions, leveraging context and unused characters to reduce common words, letter combinations, and syllables to fewer characters.
-Level 2 braille is specific to the language being written (e.g. English vs. French), wherease Level 1 braille is standardized by character set (e.g. the Roman alphabet versus Cyrillic).
-Free software such as BrailleBlaster can be used to convert text into braille that includes these level 2 contractions.
+Grade (or Level) 1 braille defines a basic mapping for the alphabet, numbers, and punctuation.
+Grade 2 braille has contractions, leveraging context and unused characters to reduce common words, letter combinations, and syllables to fewer characters.
+Grade 2 braille is specific to the language being written (e.g. English vs. French), wherease Grade 1 braille is standardized by character set (e.g. the Roman alphabet versus Cyrillic).
+Free software such as BrailleBlaster can be used to convert text into braille that includes these Grade 2 contractions.

-If you use Level 2 braille, you can save space.
+If you use Grade 2 braille, you can save space.
 For example, the phrase:

 maps to…